vatsal-kr/vatsal-kr.github.io/_projects/1_project.md

 Note that the third word passed is a **plural**, hence, its first and third alphabet must be used.
 Now, related to culture and starting with "ethn".
 What's the Good Word?... *ethnic*!

 Easy right?
 Well every freshman inducted into this cult of an event thought so as well.
 The rules mentioned are just a subset, and this seemingly harmless contest lasts for about 8 hours in practice.
 So, to alleviate the pain of countless souls, I bring to you an automated solution to this heart wrenching competition: *That's the Good Word*

+The approach includes downloading and cleaning